 Mobile devices play a key role in the overall growth of the digital marketing spend worldwide.
 With a surge in the number of smartphones and tablets, mobile advertising has become a primary mode of digital advertising which is both cost effective and conversion oriented.

-According to the IAB Mobile Advertising and Revenue report for 2008 Q2, nearly three quarters of all Internet time (71%) is spent on a mobile device:
+According to the IAB Mobile Advertising and Revenue report, nearly three quarters of all Internet time (71%) is spent on a mobile device:

 So it’s no wonder that the mobile advertising spend now accounts for two-thirds of the overall digital spend.